mariugul/LED-Cube-Code/docs/README.md

 Do you wish to use the Arduino IDE?
 Read on.

 #### Development Board
 There will be no actual "Arduino Code" written.
-Keep in mind that "Arduino Code" is merely C++, with Arduino's functions from the class that the Arduino creators developed.
-Most of the code that you write on an Arduino is usually merely C code anyway, so there isn't a huge difference.
+Keep in mind that "Arduino Code" is merely a C++ class.
+Most of the code that you write on an Arduino is usually merely C code anyway, so there isn't going to be a huge difference.
 If you plan to use your Arduino board, look at this board as a development board for the Atmega328.
-This board has a crystal (clock), USB port and a programmer, among other things.
-So in the case you were to buy a standalone Atmega328, you would have to buy all these parts and connect them somehow, but you don't need that!
+This board has a crystal, USB port and a programmer, among other things.
+So if you were going to buy a standalone Atmega328 instead, you would have to buy all these parts and connect them somehow.
+Luckily, you don't need that!

 #### Bootloader
 The Arduino board has another advantage, the Atmega328 on it comes with a bootloader.
 This means that there exists a tiny program on the chip that can easily upload code from your computer with a USB cable.
 It's not that easy with standalone chips.
 This is a very convenient thing that is going to be exploited in this project.

 #### Arduino IDE
-So what about the Arduino IDE?
 The cool thing about the bootloader and the IDE is that they are developed to work together.
-Just open the project in the IDE and flash the code, it's _that_ simple.
+Just open the project in the IDE, choose your Arduino board and flash the code, it's _that_ simple.

 ## Atmel Studio <img src="https://www.it.unlv.edu/sites/default/files/styles/250_width/public/sites/default/files/assets/software/icons/atmel_studio.png?itok=Y_BrK5R2" alt="" width="30"/>
 Do you wish to use Atmel Studio with or without an Arduino board?
 Read on.